Ibiza in August is hands-down the most buzzing, peppy, vivacious month of the year.

 Any kind of exertion is best done in the early mornings or evenings when it’s not too hot and sticky.

 This is the perfect time to head to the famous Las Dalias in San Carlos and check out the sensational Night Market.

 Las Dalias Night Market takes place from 19.00 – 01.00 every Monday and Tuesday throughout the summer.
 And during August, it also opens on Sundays.

-Here you will find all manner of clothing, jewellery, toys, bags, ornaments, musical instruments, incense and smoking paraphernalia.
+Hurrah!
+Here you will find all manner of clothing, jewelry, toys, bags, ornaments, musical instruments, incense, and smoking paraphernalia.

 Kind of what you’d expect to find in most hippy markets.